 Each season we aim to run a walk every weekend (Saturday or Sunday depending on the walk leader) and we rely heavily on our members to volunteer to lead the walks.
 Those who have led walks before range from people who have been members for 6 months to those who have been with the group many years.
 Without members volunteering to lead a walk we would not be able to offer a full programme each season.
-We will soon be looking for walks for our Winter programme (January – March 2017) so please let us know if you’re interested in leading a walk.
+We will soon be looking for walks for our Spring programme (April to June 2017) so please let us know if you’re interested in leading a walk.

 We have a general no dogs policy due to routes with livestock.
 If you are leading a walk that is dog friendly let us know and we’ll make sure we mention this in the walk description on the meetup page.